jamilgeor/FormsTutor/README.md

 # FormsTutor
 This project relates to a series of blog posts I have written.
-It takes you through the basic steps required to setup your first Xamarin.Forms application using ReactiveUI.
+The series takes you through the basic steps required to setup your first Xamarin.Forms application using ReactiveUI.

 Here are a list of the lessons:
 1. [Getting Started with Xamarin Forms](https://jamilgeor.com/getting-started-with-xamarin-forms/)